 Microsoft Azure Stack Hub Compute Accounts

-If necessary, you can add different user accounts to Veeam Backup & Replication.
+If necessary, you can add different Azure Stack Hub Compute accounts to Veeam Backup & Replication.
 In this case, Veeam Backup & Replication will import information about all subscriptions and resources associated with provided accounts, and you will be able to use these resources for restore.

 Information about subscriptions and resources is saved to the Veeam Backup & Replication configuration database.
 You can re-import this information at any time.

-Before restoring workloads to Microsoft Azure Stack Hub, mind the following:
+Before restoring workloads to Microsoft Azure Stack Hub, consider the following:

 Adding Microsoft Azure Stack Hub Account

-- From the main menu, select Manage Cloud Credentials.
+- From the main menu, select Credentials and Passwords > Cloud Credentials.